(Whipple's Disease; Intestinal Lipodystrophy)

 If left untreated, Whipple disease becomes progressively worse and is fatal.

 Whipple disease can be cured with antibiotics.
-Usually people are given ceftriaxone or penicillin initially by vein, followed by trimethoprim/sulfamethoxazole taken by mouth for at least 12 months.
+Usually people are given ceftriaxone or penicillin initially by vein for 2 to 4 weeks, followed by trimethoprim/sulfamethoxazole or a combination of doxycycline and hydroxychloroquine taken by mouth for at least 12 months.
 Symptoms subside rapidly.
-Despite an initial response to antibiotics, however, the disease can recur.
+Despite an initial response to antibiotics, however, the disease can come back.